 Most of us have access to a scanner or a combination printer (with a scanning option) at home.
 If not, you can buy a decent machine (300 dpi or higher) for about $100.
 Clean your photos with a microfiber cloth and place them on the flatlay glass of your scanner.
 Depending on size, you may want to speed up the process by placing 3-4 images on the scanner at once.
 You can always go back and crop them later.
 Save your scanned images, choose an organized naming system, and import them into Photos, Facebook, Dropbox, or Google Photos.

-Using an at home scanner will guarantee a good quality image and give you maximum control over how to organize and save them to your computer, but it can also be time consuming.
+Using an at home scanner will guarantee a good quality image and give you maximum control over how to organize and save them to your computer, but it can also be time-consuming.
 If you’re willing to sacrifice a bit on quality and save time, consider using your mobile phone.

 Option 2: Using your Mobile Phone